Limit theorems for iteration stable tessellations: Introduction and results

-where $\ell_+$ is the Lebesgue measure on the positive real half-axis and where $\cal R$ is a probability measure on the unit sphere ${\cal S}_{d-1}$.
-Throughout this paper we always require that the support of $\cal R$ spans the whole space, i.e. that $\text{span}(\text{supp}({\cal R}))={\Bbb R}^d$, and we say in this case that $\Lambda$ is non-degenerate.
-Further, let $t>0$ be fixed and let $W\subset{\Bbb R}^d$ be a compact convex window with interior points in which our construction of a random tessellation $Y(t\Lambda,W)$ is carried out.
-In a first step, we assign to the window $W$ a random lifetime.
-Upon expiry of its lifetime, the primordial cell $W$ dies and splits into two polyhedral sub-cells $W^+$ and $W^-$ separated by a hyperplane hitting $W$, which is chosen according to the normalized distribution $\Lambda$.
-The resulting new cells $W^+$ and $W^-$ are again assigned independent random lifetimes and the entire construction continues recursively until the deterministic time threshold $t$ is reached (see Figure \ref{Fig1} for an illustration).
-The described process of recursive cell divisions is called the \textit{MNW-construction} in the sequel and the resulting random tessellation constructed inside $W$ is denoted by $Y(t\Lambda,W)$, as mentioned above.\\ In order to ensure the Markov property of the above construction in the continuous-time parameter $t$, we assume from now on that the lifetimes arising in the MNW-construction (including the initial window $W$) are exponentially distributed.
-Moreover, we assume that the parameter of the exponentially distributed lifetimes of individual cells $[c]$ equals $\Lambda([c])$, where $[c] := \{ H \in {\cal H},\; H \cap c \neq \emptyset \}$ stands for the collection of hyperplanes hitting cell $c$.
-In this special situation, the random tessellations $Y(t\Lambda,W)$ fulfil a stochastic stability property under the operation of iteration of tessellations and are for this reason called random \textit{STIT tessellations}, see Section \ref{secSTIT} below for details.\\ Having studied the first- and second-order properties of STIT tessellations in \cite{STP1,STP2}, we consider in this paper the central limit problem.
-This problem will be considered in two closely related settings, interestingly leading to results of very different qualitative nature.
-First, we shall focus our interest on the residual length/surface increment arising, respectively, as cumulative length or surface area of the cell-separating $(d-1)$-polyhedral facets born after a certain fixed time in the course of the MNW-construction recalled in Section \ref{secSTIT}.
+Having studied the first- and second-order properties of STIT tessellations in~\cite{STP1,STP2}, we consider in this paper the central limit problem.
+This problem will be approached in two closely related settings, interestingly leading to results of very different qualitative nature.
+First, we shall focus our interest on the residual length/surface increment process, arising, respectively, as cumulative length or surface area of the cell-separating $(d-1)$-polyhedral facets born \textit{after} a certain fixed initial time in the course of the MNW-construction.
 In this set-up we shall establish a central limit theorem with a Gaussian limiting variable.
-Next, we shall pass to the \textit{total} length/surface, taking into account also the polyhedral segments/facets born at the very initial {\it big bang} stages of the MNW-construction, as descriptively termed in \cite{MNW}.
-It turns out that, whereas in dimension $2$ the Gaussian convergence, is preserved, this is no more the case for dimensions $3$ and higher, where non-Gaussian limits arise.
-This apparently surprising phenomenon is in fact due to the influence of the big bang phase in the MNW-construction itself, which is negligible in two dimensions but turns out to be crucial in higher dimensions.
-As already emphasized above, it is interesting to see that in terms of the time incremental MNW-construction of STIT tessellations our central limit theorems are more reliant on independences arising in construction time than those of spatial nature.\\ We are now going to describe some of our limit theorems in detail.
-For $W$ as above, we put $W_R := R W$ for $R > 0$ and let $\Lambda$ be some fixed translation-invariant measure on $\cal H$.
-Therefore and in order to simplify the notation we will write from now on $Y(t,W)$ instead of $Y(t\Lambda,W)$.
-Our first limit theorem deals with the total surface area $\Vol_{d-1}(Y(t\Lambda,W))$ of the polyhedral facets constructed by the MNW-construction within the time period $[s_0,1]$, where $s_0>0$ is some positive initial time moment. \begin{theorem} For each $s_0 > 0$, the random variable converges, as $R\rightarrow\infty$, in law to ${\cal N}(0,V_W(\Vol_{d-1},\Lambda)\int_{s_0}^1 s^{1-d} ds)$, a normal distribution with mean $0$ and variance $V_W(\Vol_{d-1},\Lambda)\int_{s_0}^1 s^{1-d} ds$, where $V_W(\Vol_{d-1},\Lambda)$ is explicitly given by (\ref{VPHI}) or alternatively (\ref{VPHIALTERNATIVE}) below. \end{theorem} This statement cannot be extended to $s_0 \downarrow 0$, as would be of interest as potentially yielding a Gaussian limit for the (centred and suitably normalized) total edge length/surface area ${\Vol}_{d-1}(Y(1,W_R)).$ The problem is that the variance integral $V_W(\Vol_{d-1},\Lambda) \int_{s_0}^t s^{1-d} ds$ diverges at $0.$ However, this difficulty can be overcome for $d=2$ but not for $d>2$.
-Indeed, in the planar case the asymptotic behaviour of the total edge length turns out to be Gaussian. \begin{theorem} We have for the STIT tessellation $Y(1)$ in the plane with $\cal R$ given by the uniform distribution on ${\cal S}_1$,
+Next, we shall pass to the \textit{total} length/surface, taking into account also the segments/facets born at the very initial \textit{big bang} stages of the MNW-construction, as descriptively termed in~\cite{MNW}.
+It turns out that, whereas in dimension $2$ the Gaussian convergence is preserved, this is no more the case for dimensions $3$ and higher, where non-Gaussian limits arise.
+This apparently surprising phenomenon is in fact due to the influence of the big bang phase in the MNW-construction itself, which is negligible in the planar case, but turns out to be crucial in higher dimensions.